Psychometrics: Key concepts

 There are a number of different forms of validity.
 Criterion-related validity refers to the extent to which a test or scale predicts a sample of behavior, i.e., the criterion, that is "external to the measuring instrument itself."
 That external sample of behavior can be many things including another test; college grade point average as when the high school SAT is used to predict performance in college; and even behavior that occurred in the past, for example, when a test of current psychological symptoms is used to predict the occurrence of past victimization (which would accurately represent postdiction).
 When the criterion measure is collected at the same time as the measure being validated the goal is to establish concurrent validity; when the criterion is collected later the goal is to establish predictive validity.
 A measure has construct validity if it is related to measures of other constructs as required by theory.
 Content validity is a demonstration that the items of a test do an adequate job of covering the domain being measured.
 In a personnel selection example, test content is based on a defined statement or set of statements of knowledge, skill, ability, or other characteristics obtained from a job analysis.

 Item response theory models the relationship between latent traits and responses to test items.
 Among other advantages, IRT provides a basis for obtaining an estimate of the location of a test-taker on a given latent trait as well as the standard error of measurement of that location.
 For example, a university student's knowledge of history can be deduced from his or her score on a university test and then be compared reliably with a high school student's knowledge deduced from a less difficult test.
 Scores derived by classical test theory do not have this characteristic, and assessment of actual ability (rather than ability relative to other test-takers) must be assessed by comparing scores to those of a "norm group" randomly selected from the population.
 In fact, all measures derived from classical test theory are dependent on the sample tested, while, in principle, those derived from item response theory are not.

 Standards of quality

 The considerations of validity and reliability typically are viewed as essential elements for determining the quality of any test.
-However, professional and practitioner associations frequently have placed these concerns within broader contexts when developing standards and making overall judgments about the quality of any test as a whole within a given context.
-A consideration of concern in many applied research settings is whether or not the metric of a given psychological inventory is meaningful or arbitrary.
+However, professional and practitioner associations have frequently placed these concerns within broader contexts when developing standards and evaluating overall test quality within a given context.
+A concern in many applied research settings is whether the metric of a given psychological inventory is meaningful or arbitrary.